deynabaevax/brain-tumor-classification/README.md

 <h1 align="center">Brain Tumor Classification with Deep Learning</h1>

-<p align="center">This project is part of my minor AI for Society that I am currently doing at Fontys University of Applied Sciences.
-I wanted to challenge myself throughout this minor and decided to how to apply deep learning algorithms.</p>
+<p align="center">This project was part of my minor AI for Society that I have completed at Fontys University of Applied Sciences.
+I wanted to challenge myself throughout this minor and decided to apply deep learning algorithms.</p>